 Specifically, we’re going to look at a recent data breach and new security risk that could affect you or your clients.

 What company had a security breach?

-Accounts for RootsWeb, Ancestry.com’s online forum, were compromised.
-While the company reports that their forum does not record sensitive information like Social Security numbers or banking information, it’s important to remember that a lot of people use the same password for everything.
+Accounts for 300,000 users of RootsWeb, Ancestry.com’s online forum, were compromised, according to an ID Watchdog Data Breach Alert.
+While the company reports that their forum does not record sensitive information like Social Security numbers or banking information, it’s important to remember that some people use the same password for everything.
 If a cybercriminal learns your account password and already has some of your private information—and let’s face it, after the Equifax breach affecting nearly 150 million Americans, it’s pretty likely—that’s a serious problem.

 Think about it this way: do you use the same password for your email address that you use for your online banking account or credit card account?
 Do you also use that password for other online accounts, like, say, Ancestry.com?

 Yeah, that’s a problem.

 How does my computer processor pose a security risk?

 The simple version is that some computer processors from Intel, AMD, and ARM have a hardware-specific problem that opens computers up to cybercriminals.
 The Guardian reported that the problem, unpatched, allows these thieves using a specific type of malware access to your private information—essentially letting them bypass your security software.